tiann/KernelSU/website/docs/guide/app-profile.md

 The App Profile only controls the permissions of the root process after using `su`; it does not control the permissions of the app itself.
 If an app has requested network access permission, it can still access the network even without using `su`.
 Removing the `inet` group from `su` only prevents `su` from accessing the network.
 :::

-Root Profile is enforced in the kernel and does not rely on the voluntary behavior of root applications, unlike switching users or groups through `su`, the granting of `su` permission is entirely up to the user rather than the developer.
+Root Profile is enforced in the kernel and does not rely on the voluntary behavior of root apps, unlike switching users or groups through `su`, the granting of `su` permission is entirely up to the user rather than the developer.

 ### Capabilities

 Capabilities are a mechanism for privilege separation in Linux.

-For the purpose of performing permission checks, traditional UNIX implementations distinguish two categories of processes: privileged processes (whose effective user ID is 0, referred to as superuser or root), and unprivileged processes (whose effective UID is nonzero).
+For the purpose of performing permission checks, traditional `UNIX` implementations distinguish two categories of processes: privileged processes (whose effective user ID is `0`, referred to as superuser or root), and unprivileged processes (whose effective UID is nonzero).
 Privileged processes bypass all kernel permission checks, while unprivileged processes are subject to full permission checking based on the process's credentials (usually: effective UID, effective GID, and supplementary group list).

 Starting with Linux 2.2, Linux divides the privileges traditionally associated with superuser into distinct units, known as capabilities, which can be independently enabled and disabled.